 In February, the PRC board approved the requested permits.
 However, in the months that followed, La Jollan Phil Merten argued to the PRC that there had been significant changes to the design plans since the project was approved.
 He requested that the board take back its approval, which it did by unanimous vote May 18 and asked the applicant to return to present the updated plans.

-On June 15, architect Jess Gonzalez did so and called the change in vote “surprising” but offered a point-for-point explanation of some of the contentious features, such as the height, retaining wall, guest quarters and staircase.
+On June 15, architect Jess Gonzales did so and called the change in vote “surprising” but offered a point-for-point explanation of some of the contentious features, such as the height, retaining wall, guest quarters and staircase.

 Nevertheless, the project was voted down and forwarded to LJCPA.

-As in previous hearings, Gonzalez spoke for the project during the association’s July 2 online meeting, arguing that “the project had a few minor details that have been fixed and we have improved it quite a bit with the help of the community, and at this point, the project meets all the design criteria by the city and La Jolla Shores.”
+As in previous hearings, Gonzales spoke for the project during the association’s July 2 online meeting, arguing that “the project had a few minor details that have been fixed and we have improved it quite a bit with the help of the community, and at this point, the project meets all the design criteria by the city and La Jolla Shores.”